8:30 AM CONTEMPLATIVE WORSHIP – PAUSED FOR THE SUMMER - WORSHIP AT 9:30

 On the first Sunday of the month we celebrate communion together.
 This is a ritual expression of the love and care God shows us.
 You are welcome to participate, or not, as are your children.
 Through prayer, we express our intention and hope for the world, calling upon and joining with the transforming power of God.

 Jesus named two commandments that summarize God’s instruction: Love God and Love Neighbor.
 This is the heart of Christian life.
-Having received the love of God, love that seeks to bring us into wholeness, we seek now to share it.
-We begin that work in worship and are sent out to create greater value in the world around us.
+Having experienced the love of God, love that seeks to bring us into wholeness, we seek now to share it.
+We begin that work in worship and are sent out to create The Beloved Community in the world around us.

 LISTEN TO MUSIC FROM OUR SUNDAY SERVICE